mabelvj/doc.scrapinghub.com/scrapy-cloud.rst

 .. note:: Check also the `Help Center`_ for general guides and articles.

-Scrapy Cloud API provides an interface for interacting with your spiders, jobs and scraped data.
+Scrapy Cloud provides an HTTP API for interacting with your spiders, jobs and scraped data.

 Getting started
 ===============